HarveyRDonnelly/maclaurin-series-models/README.md

 # maclaurin-series-models
 ## Interactive Mathematical Visualisations of Maclaurin Series Approximations

-A library of interactive Maclaurin Series Models written in Python.
-This includes but is not limited to Trigonometric and Exponential functions.
+A library of interactive Maclaurin Series Models written in Python, including trigonometric and exponential functions.
 The polynomial degree of the approximations can be toggled manually via a slider or it can iterate automatically if needed.
 Animated ```.gif``` images can also be generated via the graphical interface for each model.

 #### Created by Harvey Donnelly - [www.donl.io](http://www.donl.io)